8-Minute abs Workout to Firm Your Core and Flatten Your Tummy

-Perform all four exercises in the first circuit before moving to the next circuit.
+Perform all four exercises in the first circuit and rest up for a minute before moving to the next circuit.

 The challenge is to do both circuits in 8 minutes.

 I have to warn you.
 This is probably the hardest ab workout you’ll ever do.
 And even if you have done the original video, I challenge you to this one.
 It truly targets each and all ab muscles including the lower abs and your obliques.